mstewartgallus/linted/docs/dependencies.md

 *   The GNU C Library - https://www.gnu.org/software/libc/

-    There are a few race conditions and bugs in gLibc so we need to be careful.
+    There are a few race conditions and bugs in glibc so we need to be careful.

 *   The GNU Compiler Collection - https://www.gnu.org/software/gcc/